Both of us are breathing heavily now—skin scorched, robes torn, minor wounds etched into flesh and spirit.

 Curry?

-I blinked.
+I blink.
 "What is 'curry'?
 And what are you wearing?"

-He froze, as if he had to reboot his thoughts.
+He freezes, as if he has to reboot his thoughts.

-I stared blankly.
-I had never heard these words in my entire immortal life.
+I stare blankly.
+I have never heard these words in my entire immortal life.

-"You're a god," I said slowly.
-"Your chiton is crafted from your own divine essence which strong enough to endure dragon breath so, why do you still need this… apron?"
+"You're a god," I say slowly.
+"Your chiton is crafted from your own divine essence—strong enough to endure dragon breath.
+So why do you still need this… apron?"

 "Huh?
 You really ask too many questions.
 Just sit down and eat before it cools."

-I didn't press further.
+I don't press further.
 Some Titans have strange rituals or odd fetishes.
-Maybe Hades had one too.
+Maybe Hades has one too.

-I sat down, and he served me a small plate with tiny white grains and thick brown sauce.
+I sit down, and he serves me a small plate with tiny white grains and thick brown sauce.

-Still puzzled, I asked, "What is this again?"
+Still puzzled, I ask, "What is this again?"

-"The white grains are rice, and the soup is curry," he explained patiently.
+"The white grains are rice, and the soup is curry," he explains patiently.

-Then, he took some water in his hand, let a few drops fall around the plate, pressed his palms together, and said,
+Then, he takes some water in his hand, lets a few drops fall around the plate, presses his palms together, and says,

 "Thanks for the food."

-Out of courtesy or curiosity, I copied him.
+Out of courtesy or curiosity, I copy him.

 "Thanks for the food."